tele1/tele1/WebPages/Linux/Pluma.md

 ----

-## How to remove comments multiple lines in Pluma
+## How to remove comments from multiple lines in Pluma

 I build script which will remove first character from selectect lines.